Homemade Keto Trail Mix – Easy & Money-Saving!

 Keto Trail Mix is the easiest make-ahead keto snack and is perfectly portable!

-Oh how we love a good keto trail mix!
-It’s super convenient to throw in your purse or in the car as a yummy on-the-go low-carb snack to keep you fueled until eating your next full meal.
+Oh, how we love a good keto trail mix!
+It’s super convenient to throw in your purse or car as a yummy on-the-go low-carb snack to keep you fueled until it’s time for your next full meal.
 You can store it in a large jar or container in the pantry or measure out individual serving sizes in snack bags to go.

-Making your own keto trail mix at home is a brilliant idea for lots of reasons!
+Making your own keto trail mix at home is a brilliant idea for many reasons!

-I was able to make my keto trail mix for around $0.76 a 1/4 cup serving, and it had all my favorite ingredients!
+I was able to make my keto trail mix for around $0.76 per 1/4 cup serving, and it had all my favorite ingredients!

 Planning ahead to have healthy snacks on hand is a winning strategy for staying on track with nutritional goals, and this simple keto trail mix idea is such an easy one to prep ahead! 🙌